BhupendraMewada/CO2-Emissions-Rate-Prediction/README.md

 Exploratory Data Analysis (EDA):

 Visualizations in Tableau to explore data features and insights.
-Correlation heatmap to identify key features (latitude showed highest correlation with CO2 emissions).
+A correlation heatmap was used to identify key features (latitude showed the highest correlation with CO2 emissions).
 Modeling:

 Built a baseline Linear Regression model (R-squared: 20%).